10 Common Models in Machine Learning

 • Out-of-bag sample size (RF)

-For these models, the number of trees and learning rate play off of each other.
+The number of trees is simply how many trees you want to build, and is a key parameter setting for both RF and GB.
+For boosting models, the number of trees and learning rate play off of each other.
 Having more trees allows for a smaller rate3, which might improve the model but will take longer to train.
 However, it can lead to overfitting if other steps are not taken.

-The depth of each tree refers to how many level we allow the model to branch out, and is a crucial parameter.
+The depth of each tree refers to how many levels we allow the model to branch out, and is a crucial parameter.
 It controls the complexity of each tree, and thus the complexity of the overall model- less depth helps to avoid overfitting, but if the depth is too shallow, you won’t be able to capture the nuances of the data.
-The minimum number of observations in each leaf is also important for similar reasons.
+The minimum number of observations required for each leaf is also important for similar reasons - a lower number will allow for more complex trees, while a higher number will result in simpler trees.

 It’s also generally a good idea to take a random sample of features for each tree (or possibly even each branch), to also help reduce overfitting, but it’s not obvious what proportion to take.
-The regularization parameters are typically less important in practice, but help reduce overfitting as in other modeling circumstances.
+The regularization parameters4 are typically less important in practice, but can help reduce overfitting as in other modeling circumstances we’ve talked about.
 As with hyperparameters in other model settings, you’ll use something like cross-validation to settle on final values.

 model_boost = LGBMClassifier(